 SHA may seek approval to allocate additional project-based vouchers for the purpose of providing affordable housing to elderly and/or disabled families and individuals.
-No more than 20 percent of the baseline allocation will be committed for the project-based voucher program, unless otherwise allowed by HUD.
-SHA will convert a portion, if not all, of its public housing communities via the Rental Assistance Demonstration Program's project-based voucher method.
+No more than 20 percent of the baseline allocation will be committed to the project-based voucher program unless otherwise allowed by HUD.
+SHA will convert a portion, if not all, of its public housing communities via the Rental Assistance Demonstration Program's project-based voucher or project-based rental assistance method.